-- An object hanging on the seat or in the seat-back pocket. - A child seat or other object pressing against the rear of the seat-back. - A rear passenger pushing or pulling on the back of the front passenger's seat - The front seat or seat-back is forced against an object on the seat or floor behind it. - An object placed under the front passenger's seat.
+- There is no child seat or other object pressing against the rear of the seat-back. - There is no rear passenger pushing or pulling on the back of the front passenger's seat. - The front seat or seat-back is not forced back against an object on the seat or floor behind it. - There is no object placed under or beside the front passenger's seat. - The occupant is sitting in an upright position and the seat-back is not excessively reclined. - The occupant is not leaning against the door or center console. - The occupant's feet are placed on the floor in front of them. - There are no objects hanging from the front passenger's seat. - Only small, lightweight objects are in the seat-back pocket.